About the Superintendent

 Dr. Jarrett worked with the City of Rockford to invest in Rockford Promise, the first major college promise program in Illinois.
 The scholarship program ensures all RPS 205 seniors who graduate with a 3.0 GPA can attend college, tuition-free, at Northern Illinois University, Rock Valley College or Rockford University.
-During the first two years of this innovative partnership with the City of Rockford, more than 300 full-tuition scholarships have been awarded.
+During the first three years of this innovative partnership with the City of Rockford, nearly 500 full-tuition scholarships have been awarded.

 He is finding solutions to the worker and teacher shortage with unique grow-your-own teacher pathway programs that focus on current school support staff and students, plus a principal development program.

 Dr. Jarrett was a driving force behind the high school redesign to smaller career academies with innovative support from the local business community.
 With this redesign, the district was named the nation’s third Ford Next Generation Learning Model Community.
 Students now enroll in one of 14 career pathways, coinciding with a 500% increase in dual credit course enrollment, a 300% increase in Advanced Placement course enrollment, plus providing students with a menu of 14 career/job certifications to earn before they graduate.